thomaspinckney3/cs4501/Project2.md

 Ports expose the port in your container to the port on your host machine.
 In this case, we are exposing port 8000 in the container to port 8001 on your host machine.
 By exposing the ports, you can access you Django app in the browser on your host machine by going to localhost:8001 if you use a native Docker app or <your_docker_ip>:8001 if you use Docker Machine/Toolbox.

 Command specifies the command that will be run when the container starts up.
 In this case it will start the mod_wsgi server.

+Also note if you NEED to relatvie path in your docker compose file or it won't work on our machine.
+When you use relative path, you are addressing path from docker-compose.yml's perpective.

 Now that we've got this, save docker-compose.yml.
 Having Compose create and run our container is as simple as running